tommybobbins/PiThermostat/README.md

 PiThermostat
 ============

-Raspberry Pi using a HY28 LCD touchscreen and a TMP102 to make an MQTT/thermostat display.
+Raspberry Pi using a HY28 LCD touchscreen (Texy or Adafruit PiTFT) and a TMP102 to make a thermostat display.
+Integrates with Google calendar or Django Schedule to find required temperature.

 Uses pygame to build SDL interface to the thermometer Uses weather-util to retrieve weather info: